Funding Black Owned Businesses Facts and Statistics

 “One of the biggest and greatest challenges that African American business owners face is not getting access to the capital they need,” Ivory says.
 “Cisco data points out the fact that Black people get turned down at a much higher rate than Caucasians, even with the same credit scores and same factors being considered,” he adds.

-- Business loans and lines of credit: Black business owners who need capital may consider taking out an installment loan or line of credit for business purposes.
+- Business loans and lines of credit: Black business owners who need capital may consider taking out a business loan or line of credit.
 Microloans and business lines of credit are great options for new business owners just starting off.
 These loans allow you to take out a smaller amount to ensure you do not overborrow and get into debt.

 - Coalition to Back Black Businesses: This organization provides grants and other financial resources for Black-owned businesses.
 Its Enhancement Grant grants $25,000 to 20 Black-owned small businesses each year.